denfrost/DataStructures-Algorithms/README.md

 Insert At Front takes a const reference to the value to be inserted onto the list.

-The new operator allocates the memory, call the constructor and return a pointer to the newly created object with the value passed to the function by reference.
-This pointer is assigned to newPtr.
+The new operator allocates the memory, call the constructor and return a pointer to the newly created node.
+The value passed by reference to the function will be assigned as the node's data.
+The memory address hold by this pointer is assigned to newPtr.

 ```
 MyNode<NODETYPE>* newPtr = new MyNode<NODETYPE>{ value };